VaishnaviHire/Blockchain-Based-Remittance-System/README.md

-# Flash---Blockchain-based-Remittances
+# Blockchain-Based-Remittance-System
-Flash is a blockchain based remittance system which can be used for cross-border money transaction.
+Flash is aBlockchain blockchain based remittance system which can be used for cross-border money transaction.

 The system is built on Multichain and Django.